Updated: Jun 23

 Players also need to take account of the random event cards that affect play each round.
 There are eight event cards, so all but one will come up over the course of a game.
 Six of the events are negative (reducing to zero the production that round of a single specified resource); two are positive: giving a resource or military unit bonus to all players.
 These are the only random elements in the game, and players will soon take account of them in their tactical play.
 For example, if the limit on grain production has already come out in a previous round, then you know that the famine cannot be repeated and so you know that there is possibility of grain production being hit again.
 Likewise, players will be increasingly cautious about going for territories that generate iron if, say halfway through the game, the event that halts iron production has not yet come up.

 There are some subtleties to Xerxes that belie its seeming simplicity and so which may not be immediately apparent to players on their first play.
 We all initially thought it was a no-brainer that it was better to have taxation cards that paid out 3 victory points rather than a military unit, but you can’t accumulate military units or carry them forward to the next round so the campaign cards will almost always require a unit from a taxation card.
 Meeting the requirements of a campaign card gives you 5 victory points plus the ability to take 1 victory point away from a player of your choice.
 There is a similar ‘take that’ element to most of the buildings.
 This means that it can sometimes be beneficial to avoid taking too early a lead lest that has the effect of painting a target on your back…

-At Board’s Eye View, we’ve certainly enjoyed playing Xerxes.
+At Board’s Eye View, we’ve certainly enjoyed playing this prototype copy of Xerxes.
 We’ve found the game quick to learn and quick to play: even with the full complement of four players, you can complete a game in around 45 minutes.
-Shown here is a pre-production preview prototype in advance of the game's launch on Kickstarter.
-You can check out the campaign and back it here.